decatur/formchen/README.md

-Deploy both [formchen](https://github.com/decatur/form-chen/tree/master/formchen) and [gridchen](https://github.com/decatur/grid-chen/tree/master/gridchen) directories from the respective git repositories. formchen depends on gridchen to be at the relative URL ``/gridchen``, i.e. ``import "/gridchen/webcomponent.js"`` So be sure your web server routes this URL to the install location of gridchen.
+Deploy both [formchen](https://github.com/decatur/form-chen/tree/master/formchen) and [gridchen](https://github.com/decatur/grid-chen/tree/master/gridchen) directories from the respective git repositories. formchen depends on gridchen to be at the bare URL ``gridchen``, i.e. ``import "gridchen/webcomponent.js"`` So be sure you bundle or inplace your imports.

 ## NPM Install